 Good wine is important to us.
 Our House Manager Fiona works extremely hard to create a small, interesting, English where possible, wine list.
-She looks for distinctive, award-winning wines made using clean production methods with sustainably farmed fruit.
+We look for distinctive, award-winning wines made using clean production methods with sustainably farmed fruit.
 It’s important that our values at Combe Grove translate into everything we do, and wine is no exception.

 For our house wines, we have opted to use “bag-in-box” wines.
 This method can minimise environmental impact by up to 60 per cent by using less packaging and maintaining the quality of the wine for longer.

 England has a number of fantastic wine producers and we want to play our part in championing them.
 We’re committed to this as we believe in minimising the impact on the environment by reducing food miles.
 We also want to champion the ever-increasing standard of English winemaking, as well as encourage good quality employment for people within the country.
 Below are a number of the suppliers we use: